mrtomsblogg/mrtomsblogg.github.io/instruments.md

 title: Instruments
 ---

-An overview of the instruments Tom has worked with and developed throughout his career.

 # The Pegasus profiler
 ![Pegasus Profiler](/assets/PegasusProfiler.png)
 *Spain, P.F., D.L.
 Dorson and H.T.
 Rossby.
 PEGASUS:  A simple, acoustically tracked velocity profiler.
 Deep-Sea Res., 28, 1553-1567, 1981.*